EmilyELopez/emilyelopez.github.io/_pages/teaching.md

 nav_order: 6
 ---

 One of the joys of studying mathematics is sharing it with others.
-As someone who endorses [Professor Federico Ardila's Axioms of Mathematics](https://fardila.com/), I use my teaching and outreach as a mechanism to promote better access for underrepresented groups in math and science.
+As someone who endorses [Professor Federico Ardila's Axioms of Mathematics](https://fardila.com/), I use my teaching and outreach as a mechanism to promote better access to the mathematical sciences.

 **Teaching (UMN)**
 * Math 1271 Calculus I -- Fall 2025